ryujinx-mirror/ryujinx/README.md

 **Step three:**

 Build the App using a Command prompt in the project directory.
 You can quickly access it by holding shift in explorer (in the Ryujinx directory) then right clicking, and typing the following command:
-Run `dotnet build -c Release -r win-x64` inside the Ryujinx project folder to build Ryujinx binaries.
+Run `dotnet build -c Release` inside the Ryujinx project folder to build Ryujinx binaries.

 Ryujinx system files are stored in the `Ryujinx` folder.
 This folder is located in the user folder, which can be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.